ckmah/carter-lab-site/content/authors/James Talwar/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
 bio: Do you feel in charge?
 You shouldn't - plans have a way of going awry, driven askew by an invisible, indiscriminate, and ubiquitous enemy, variance.
 Cancer and autoimmunity (to name but a few conditions) can be conceptualized as physical manifestations of negative biological variance.
 Variance though has a means, and demystifying its mechanisms and means is a fascinating area of research.
 Leveraging data analysis and state of the art techniques in pattern recognition, I focus on both identifying mechanisms of disease and quantifying individual disease risk.

-We may all be kites dancing in a hurricane (to paraphrase from Spectre), but I'd at least like to know the name of the storm...
-May the odds be ever in your favor!!!

 interests:
 - Deep Learning